CityOfZion/neon-dappkit/packages/neon-dappkit/NEON-INVOKER.md

 - `allowedContracts`: when the `scopes` property is set as `CustomContracts`, you should use this property to specify a list with the script hash of the contracts that are allowed.
 - `allowedGroups`: when the `scopes` property is set as `CustomGroups`, you should use this property to specify the public key of the groups that are allowed.
 - `rules`: are needed when you have a complex scope and need to use logic to allow or deny which smart contracts have access to the signature.
 [Learn more](https://developers.neo.org/docs/n3/foundation/Transactions#witnessrule).

-Options for each `invocation`:

-- `scriptHash`: the SmartContract ScriptHash
-- `operation`: the SmartContract's method name
-- `args`: the parameters to be sent to the method, as explained above
-- `abortOnFail`: when requesting multiple invocations, you can set `abortOnFail` to true on some invocations so the VM will abort the rest of the calls if this invocation returns `false`

 Additional root options: